Spring Boot DDD in Practice: Learning Domain Design through an Order System

 Therefore,

-Summary (Key takeaways from this lesson)
+Summary (The core of this lesson)

 • Business logic must be separated from technical code.